Creative Writing for Undergraduates

 Q: I’m a local resident.
 Can I take your undergraduate courses?

-Q: Can I audit or attend one of your graduate-level workshops?
+Q: Can I audit or enroll in one of your graduate-level workshops?

 A: Yes, but only at the 5000 level.
-Our ENCW 7310 and 7610 courses are reserved for our current MFAs only, and we do not allow anyone else to audit or take the courses.
+Our ENCW 7310 and 7610 courses are reserved for our current MFAs only, and we do not currently allow others to audit or take the courses.
 You can, however, enroll in some of the same graduate-level literature courses that our MFA students attend.

 Q: But what if I’ve tried all this (or most of it) and can’t get into any of your classes?